Professional Services: Security & Compliance Brief

 Can N2CON co-manage with internal IT or another provider?

 Yes.
 We can help set standards, close gaps, and maintain evidence while your team or provider keeps day-to-day ownership.
+This model works well for firms that have existing IT relationships but need specialized security and compliance support.

 Sources & References